 Skip

-Peach Prunus persica
+peach Peach Prunus persica

 How to sow peach: Transplant bare-root plant